Naylepsh/Azur-Booru/server/README.md

 ## Features

-- Currently only basic functionality such as image posting, tag and comment adding is available
+- Currently only basic functionality such as image posting, tag and commenting is available

 ## Installation